KarthikSabareesh/research-summary-agents/README.md

 Follow the "Running the Application" section above.

 ### 2. Access the Web Interface
-Open `http://localhost:3000` in your browser if ran locally or use Vercel deployment link.
+Open `http://localhost:3000` in your browser

 ### 3. Submit a Query
 - Enter your research question in the text area